v-eraw/remindu/README.md

 # remindu
 A smart personal assistant for things you've forgotten or not actively thought about. gonna build w/ flask + react

+purpose: to help transition people into independence by providing a framework with reminders until they get into the hang of things, and also to encourage good habits/ help declutter your mind by giving a better grasp on time/energy management with reports on progression and encouragement

 ### UI
 Designed in a way that offers NO dopamine whatsoever.
-Supposed to help w/ executive functioning.

 ## Core Features